Hubelia/wp-helmcharts/helm-charts/charts/stack/README.md

 ===
 Bitpoke WordPress operator enables managing multiple WordPress installments at scale.

+This is a modified version of the Bitpoke Stack so we can use it with Rancher UI and we added some features:

+- Added support for Rancher UI
+- Added support for Github Apps authentication
+- Updated a few dependencies

 ## Goals and status

 The main goals of the operator are: